Paul Smith

 While at CNT, I also helped conceive and direct the technology of a community wireless networking project that aimed to pilot internet access in low-income communities in Chicago and Illinois.
 As a consequence of that effort, I found myself in the Gulf states of Louisiana and Mississippi in the weeks following the landfall of Hurricane Katrina.
 My colleague Rogers Wilson and I, along with a team of volunteers from around the country, helped to restore communications for people displaced by the hurricane.

-Throughout my time in Chicago, I was involved in helping a unique rails-to-trails project, similar to NYC’s High Line. hoping to be the Chicago equivalent.
+Throughout my time in Chicago, I was involved in helping a unique rails-to-trails project, similar to NYC’s High Line, hoping to be the Chicago equivalent.
 I co-founded Friends of the Bloomingdale Trail in 2003, an all-volunteer non-profit organization dedicated to converting the unused elevated rail line on the north side of Chicago running along Bloomingdale Avenue into a multi-use greenspace and park.
-I was a board member until 2009, resigning when I left Chicago for Baltimore.
-I continue to provide occasional web and moral support.
-As of winter 2010-11, this project is proceeding—the City of Chicago endorses it, is securing property for parks and future access points, is dedicating planning resources, and has selected a team for initial engineering.
+The park was built and opened in 2015.
+I continue to serve on the board of FBT.

 I intermittently attended St. Mary’s College of Maryland, where I studied physics and philosophy.